tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Probability distributions such as the normal distribution help us make educated guesses about what might happen to a stock or commodity in the future.
 When it comes to the Monte Carlo simulations, the model will randomly select changes that fit within the normal distribution to simulate real-world data best!

-Explain to students, that despite most pricing distributions are not perfectly normal, as a FinTech professional it's important to understand what a normal distribution is since it's the most common type of distribution assumed in technical analysis of a stock, commodity, or other assets.
+Explain to students that despite most pricing distributions are not perfectly normal, as a FinTech professional it's important to understand what a normal distribution is since it's the most common type of distribution assumed in technical analysis of a stock, commodity, or other assets.

 Answer any questions before moving on.